The Way It Could Be.

 Pete said, "For me, winter’s best.
 Collecting and cutting firewood, preparing garden beds, making sure the animals are warm, seeing how the bottled fruits taste, and at night, bringing in an armful of wood, the sewing and painting beside the fire, and sitting down to a plate of steamed vegies — best dinner anyone ever had, and about the cheapest.
 No king ever ate better than we do.
 Of course best if you can hear a gale outside or gentle rain on the roof.
 Cosy all tucked up in my little nest."

 Jan’s turn; "Autumn for me.
 Quiet, gentle golden days after Summer’s fierceness.
 Butcher birds playing their flutes.
 And the possums on the roof with their heavy boots, and when the flying foxes stream overhead in their thousands, and the deafening roar of ten billion frogs after heavy rain.
 Lots of harvest jobs, bottling, drying, putting away, saving seeds.
 Working the bee hives before they’re too full of honey, or half your bees will buzz off to somewhere else because there’s not enough room in the hive.
 Ever seen them swarming?
 A frightening roaring.
+Actually they're pretty docile then.
 But Gran’s right; all the seasons bring their special delights.
 Summers are for mud brick making; they dry quicker.
 Winter is tea and scones in the foundry near the forge. "

 Pete said, "Sometimes when the wind and the rain are at their wildest we rug up and go for a walk up to the bluff, just to get buffeted around and a bit cold and wet.
 Refreshes your appreciation of nature’s power and your fragility.
-Feel the power of the wind and how small you are, and oh boy does a log fire ever feel so good as when you get back, and the thought of that soft warm bed to crawl into later.
+Feel the strength of the wind and how small you are, and oh boy does a log fire ever feel so good as when you get back, and the thought of that soft warm bed to crawl into later.
 It’s a mistake to be very distant from nature; you forget your dependence and insignificance.
 We cut wood late on winter afternoons, to get warm.
 Its nice to think you’re organizing the fire you’ll soon enjoy.
-You feel independent; I can manage this.
+You feel independent, and empowered; I can manage this.
 I can provide for myself, I can swing this axe, I got the logs in months ago, I’m using up fallen branches.
 All is well."

 Pete turned to Mike, "Can you figure out why we never travel?
 We don’t go away for holidays.
 There are heaps of enjoyable things to do here."